cyphar/heisig-rtk-index/README.md

  * For frame 308 ("metaphor"), Heisig uses the Hanzi character "喻" rather than the correct Jōyō Kanji "喩".
-I believe this is done because you learn all of the needed primitives for 喻 by this point (while "喩" has components which don't appear to exist in other kanji).
+I believe this is done because you learn all of the needed primitives for 喻 by this point (while "喩" has components which don't appear to exist in other kanji -- namely 兪 instead of 俞).
 However it's still an innacuracy in the book's teaching.

+ * The character 葛 in frame 492 ("kudzu") is described as using the "siesta" primitive but the actual kanji uses the 曷 primitive instead (which isn't given a name in Heisig).

  * The "birdhouse" primitive (⿱爫冖) is rendered as though it was "schoolhouse" (𰃮 =⿱𭕄冖).